 FOR IMMEDIATE RELEASE Contact: 860-524-7313

-DNA fingerprinting to rapidly identify outbreaks and clusters of Methicillin-resistant Staphylococcus aureus ( MRSA) both in the community and in hospitals across Connecticut.
+DNA fingerprinting to rapidly identify outbreaks and clusters of Methicillin-resistant Staphylococcus aureus ( MRSA) both in the community and in hospitals across .
+Connecticut

 MRSA outbreaks as quickly as possible,” Governor Rell said.
-“I have asked the state public health lab to begin implementing DNA fingerprinting immediately so that Connecticut hospitals and the community at large can be better positioned to manage and facilitate control measures against this potentially deadly bacterium.”
+“I have asked the state public health lab to begin implementing DNA fingerprinting immediately so that hospitals and the community at large can be better positioned to manage and facilitate control measures against this potentially deadly bacterium.”
 Connecticut

 “This type of genomic molecular testing, used in concert with clinical data and epidemiological surveillance, is an extremely powerful means of investigating the cause, transmission and spread of a particular

-The DPHMRSA hotline remains open Monday through Friday between the hours of and To speak with a DPH representative regarding MRSA, please call 1-800-830-9426.
+DPH MRSA hotline remains open Monday through Friday between the hours of and To speak with a DPH representative regarding MRSA, please call 1-800-830-9426.

 indicating that Connecticut MRSA caused more than 94,000 life-threatening infections and nearly 19,000 deaths in the in 2005, most of them associated with health care settings.
 United States

 MRSA infections were associated with health care settings, of which two-thirds surfaced in the community among people who were hospitalized, underwent a medical procedure or resided in a long-term care facility within the previous year.
 In contrast, about 15 percent of reported infections were considered to be community-associated, which means that the infection occurred in people without documented health care risk factors.